open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 connect to the target node, then no environment variables should need to be specified to connect to that server.

-Set one of following variables to enable ansible connectivity with the controller.
-Note the last one instructs the script to prompt the user as it is being run.
+Set one of following variables to enable alternative forms of SSH connectivity with the controller via Ansible.
+Note the last one instructs Ansible to prompt the user as it is being run.
 If this option is chosen, then the user is prompted twice at the start of the tool::

     export DBIMAGE_CTRL_PRIVATE_SSH_KEY=<path-to-key>